low101043/aiProjectComputer/README.md

 Breadth First Search,
 Q-Learning,
 K Nearest Neighbour
+Ant Colony Optimisation

+The Graph class used throughout requires that the nodes are numbered 0,..., n with n being the number of nodes - 1.
+I will try and make this not a requirement soon.
+Please only add one edge between 2 nodes as well

 Note:
 This is not finished at the moment.
-It has not been fully tested nor has everything been implemented yet.
+It has not been fully tested.
+As well, if you enter an incorrect input the code WILL fail.
+I will add error catching code and make it easier for the user to use soon.

 Credits:
 Miqing Li,